fallenreaper/discord-channel-limiter/readme.md

 ## Docker

 if you want to leverage container management, and have docker.
 `docker compose build` will conduct a build when the correct data is supplied to it.
-You can then say `docker compose up` and it will serve everything.
+You can then say `docker compose up -d` and it will serve everything.

 ## Specifications